kiboschool/course-mathematical-thinking/src/homework/problem-sets/week0.md

-# Problem Set 0
+# Problem Set Week 0

 ## Submission

-This problem set is due Tuesday October 11th at 4pm WAT.

 You can submit answers on a separate sheet of paper (scanned or photographed).